lukso-network/docs/docs/learn/universal-profile/key-manager/restrict-controller-actions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Restrict What a Controller Can Do
+# Configure Controller Interactions

-Granting a controller the `CALL` permission lets it execute calls on behalf of your Universal Profile — but by itself that permission is too broad.
-An automated bot with `CALL` permission can theoretically interact with any contract your UP can reach. **Allowed Calls** add a second layer of access control by restricting _which_ contracts, _which_ interface standards, and _which_ function selectors a controller is allowed to call.
+Granting a controller the `SUPER_CALL` permission lets it execute calls on behalf of your Universal Profile — but by itself that permission is too broad.
+An address with the `SUPER_CALL` permission could theoretically interact with any contract your UP can reach.

-Think of permissions as the doors a controller can open, and Allowed Calls as the specific keys they are allowed to use once inside.
+Using the non-super permission `CALL` with some configured **Allowed Calls** add a better layer of access control by restricting _which_ contracts and which functions on a smart contract can be called.
+This can also be configured by _which_ interface standards for a more "opened restriction" level

 :::info